 Limited rewards program

 - Relaxed credit qualification: Since the Macy's Credit Card is a store credit card, it may be easier to qualify for than a traditional rewards credit card or the store’s other credit card—the Macy's American Express Card.
-Note that you may be approved for both versions of the card when you apply online.
-At that point, you can pick between the store credit card or the American Express version, which is accepted at a lot more places.

 How to Get the Most Out of This Card

-Also make sure you’re paying your balance in full every month to avoid paying steep interest costs.
+Also, make sure you’re paying your balance in full every month to avoid paying steep interest costs.
 If you carry a balance, the rewards you earn won’t even be close to worth it.

 Department Stores National Bank—the bank that issues the Macy's Credit Card—is a subsidiary of Citibank.
-However, this bank hasn’t been part of any broad credit card satisfaction studies conducted by J.D.
-Power and others.

 Cardholders manage their accounts online through a Macy’s account rather than a dedicated credit card account management system.
 Automated customer service is available 24/7; person-to-person customer service is available during select hours.
 There’s also a Macy app you can use to track your Star Money progress.

-Department Stores National Bank does not offer many of the security features traditional, non-store credit card issuers offer such as fraud alerts or credit report monitoring.
+Department Stores National Bank does not offer many of the security features traditional, non-store credit card issuers offer, such as fraud alerts or credit report monitoring.